 Lips consist of just a few layers of skin.
 That makes them more sensitive to environmental stressors and quicker to lose moisture.

-3. They’re constantly exposed
+3. Our lips are constantly exposed

 They’re rarely covered.
 They face direct exposure to sun, wind, cold, heat, and indoor air conditioning, all of which pull moisture from the skin.

-4. We touch them a lot
+4. We touch our lips a lot

 Whether it’s licking, biting, or rubbing, we tend to interact with them more than we realize.
 These habits worsen dryness over time.